vn971/shell-history-cleaner/README.md

 # Implementation details
 This program loads the file contents in memory.
-Don't use this script if your history file is 1Gb (hope not it's not though:)
+Don't use this script if your history file is 1Gb (hope it's not though:)

 # License